 Endorsement is required by virtually all government and private agencies that hire chaplains.
 It is also required in order to gain membership and certification in most professional chaplaincy associations.
 Some organizations require that the endorsement be updated periodically.
 Receiving an endorsement is a significant step toward achieving the highest levels of professional certification.
 ISKCON devotees wishing to be endorsed by ISKCON Communications in order to perform chaplaincy services must follow the process outlined below.

-- Proof of theological and practical ministry training
+- Evidence of theological and practical ministry training

-- Proof that one is in good standing and has accountability within ISKCON.
+- Evidence that one is in good standing and has accountability within ISKCON.

-- Proof of one’s ability to work collegially in diverse and pluralistic environments
+- Evidence of one’s ability to work collegially in diverse and pluralistic environments

-- A statement of willingness to adhere to the Code of Ethics prescribed by the institutions served and the certifying bodies.
+- A written statement of willingness to adhere to the Code of Ethics prescribed by the Association of Professional Chaplains (www.professionalchaplains.org)

 A Letter of endorsement from the ISKCON Communications Endorsement Committee to a certifying body is continuous unless: